skywickenden/JavaScript-Rotate/README.md

-At least...
+At last...
 A CSS Rotate without bullshit
 ======

 A tool for CSS rotations using JavaScript.